 - You are able to dedicate approximately 20-30 hours to the course working at your own pace

 - You have high speed internet access and are able to listen to digital audio files online.

 If you are interested in taking this course:

 Explore the "Getting Started" chapter by clicking the tab at the top of this page.

-- Registration for the Spring Course starts: February 17, 2014
+- Registration for the Spring Course will now commence Monday April 7 - Thursday April 17, 2014

 Click "Apply for the Course" below to access the application page.